This page provides a conceptual overview of log-based metrics.

-Counter metrics count the number of log entries matching an advanced logs query.
+Counter metrics count the number of log entries matching a given filter.
 For example, you can do the following:

-- Create a metric that counts log entries containing a certain specific error message.
+- Count the log entries that contain a certain specific error message.

-Count the number of times each user invokes an operation, by looking for log messages like this:
+Count the number of times each user invokes an operation, by looking for log messages that match this pattern:

 georgecall an operation?", and so on.

-Distribution metrics accumulate numeric data from log entries matching a query.
-The metrics contain a time series of Distribution objects, each of which contains the following:
+Distribution metrics accumulate numeric data from log entries matching a filter.
+The metrics contain a time series of distribution objects, each of which contains the following: